ScottLogic/blog/_posts/2023-12-22-neural-net-basics.md

 ![png]({{ site.github.url }}/lvincent/assets/nn_basics/with_activation.png)

+Below are a few of the more known Activation Functions
 ### Step Function

 $$ f(x) =\begin{cases}0 & x < 0\\1 & x  \geq  0\end{cases} $$

 ![png]({{ site.github.url }}/lvincent/assets/nn_basics/step.png)

-The original activation function, used in the original perceptron in the 1950's.
+Included for historical reason, this is the original activation function, used in the original perceptron in the 1950's.
 This function converts the output of the summation function into a binary value.

 Due to the nature of the step in the function, changes to the weights and bias make no difference until the output crosses the step boundary, at which point it flips the binary value.
-Due to a very small change to the weight having such a dramatic effect, it is hard to train the neural network.

 ### Logistic Function a.k.a Sigmoid function